 The Cooperative capitalizes the carrying costs on certain significant construction and development projects while in progress.
 Interest is capitalized based on the debt specifically borrowed to finance projects during construction and is reflected as a credit to interest expense in the Statement of Revenue and Patronage Capital.
-For the year ended December 31, 2019, capitalized interest was approximately \$1,179,000.
+For the years ended December 31, 2020 and 2019, capitalized interest was approximately \$1,495,767 and \$1,179,000, respectively.